suztomo/grafana_deps/README.md

 # grafana_deps
 Grafana Dependencies.
-The license of each dependency is as they are.
+This packaging doesn't modify the license of libraries.